mohammed-shanid/DockHaxx/README.md

 ✅ Start Kali (Step 4)
 ✅ Inside Kali, use tools like:

-nmap to discover open ports & services
+nmap — discover open ports & services

-hydra for brute force attacks
+hydra — brute force attacks

-msfconsole for exploiting known vulnerabilities
+msfconsole — exploit known vulnerabilities

 …and any other tools you add to tools.txt